kotalilyy/rock-paper-scissors/README.md

 * JavaScript

-It generates a random output for the computer, and allows you to keep track of your wins.
+It generates a random output for the computer and allows you to keep track of your wins.

 ## Live Link